Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 **An Untapped Profit Source**.
 As Philadelphia begins to fill in, real-estate development has become more and more difficult.
 By redeveloping parking lots and abandoned buildings, Brandywine Realty Trust is going to be able to massively increase the land value of the project site.
 Similarly to the goals of Sidewalk Toronto, Schuylkill Yards will be able to create its own core ecosystem and then control a broader service economy around the site.

 **University Development**.
 Over the past decade Drexel has changed from a small "work experience" focused college to a major national university.
 Drexel has expanded its student enrollment, campus footprint, and existing professional graduate programs.
 Despite all this, Drexel has struggled to decrease its acceptance rate or increase its ranking.
-A major goal for Drexel is to use Schuylkil Yards as a jumping off point to attract better faculty and students.
+A major goal for Drexel is to use Schuylkill Yards as a jumping off point to attract better faculty and students by providing better facilities for research.
 This will hopefully solve its issues related to acceptance rate and ranking.

 ## Technology Interventions
 <!--  Identify 3-5 specific technology-enabled interventions the project employs or proposes.
 The text should be around 75-125 words.
 Separate into more than 1 paragraph as needed.
 This is a good place to insert additional images, be sure to include captions identifying the source and make sure to not use copyrighted images. -->